-The economy of any country, either good or bad, always depends on multiple macroeconomic factors.
+The economy of any country, either good or bad, always depends on multiple macroeconomic factors or macroeconomic variables.
 In order to understand how economies operate and how their performance could be improved, economists collect the economic data and then make an in-depth analysis to figure out the status of the economy.

 When macroeconomists assess the health and development of the economy, they find many factors that could affect the economy, however, the most significant among these are GDP, unemployment, and inflation.

 In this article, we will discuss the above three macroeconomic factors and how they affect a regional or national economy.

 GDP is the value of final goods and services produced within the borders of a specific country during a specific period, typically a year.
 This economic factor is quite useful as it tells us how an economy’s output is growing.

 In other words, the GDP is the total output from all the sectors of an economy:

 GDP = C + I + G + (X- M)

 We can measure GDP in two ways, nominal GDP and real GDP.
 Nominal GDP is the value of GDP evaluated at current prices in a specific time period, this includes the impact of inflation and is normally higher than the GDP.